fenago/data-analysis-pandas/lab_guides/lab_9.md

 ![](./images/Figure_9.35_B16834.jpg)

-Figure 9.35 -- Precision-recall curve for the red wine quality model

 Since we have a class imbalance between the high-quality and low-quality red wines (less than 14% are high quality), we must make a choice as to